Donations

 Here are some longer explanations of each of the categories:

-3. Video and animation production covers the costs to produce the BibleNewsProphecy videos, CCOG animations, the Behind the Works video, and the creation of DVDs that are sent to some international locations for the Feast of Tabernacles.
+3. Video and animation production covers the costs to produce the BibleNewsProphecy videos, CCOG animations, the Behind the Works video, YouTube Shorts, and the creation of DVDs that are sent to some international locations for the Feast of Tabernacles.
 It also, sometimes, includes cost for sermon production–but those costs are normally negligible.
-These videos are one of the major ways we reach people in different nations around the world (as we also do via radio and literature).
+These videos are one of the major ways we reach people in different nations around the world (as we also do via radio and printed literature).
 Because we mainly use free platforms, we do not have to spend massive amounts here.

-4. Foreign Final phase of the work expenses (professional fees, project support, government fees, and travel) are generally for non-USA matters (essentially long-term proclamation matters related to Romans 9:23-28 and 11:23-28; see also The Final Phase of the Work).
+4. Foreign Final phase of the work and proclamation expenses (professional fees, project support, government fees, and travel) are generally for non-USA matters (essentially long-term proclamation matters related to Romans 9:23-28 and 11:23-28; see also The Final Phase of the Work).
 We are still involved in making contacts and working with various government, NGOs, and private organizations in Europe, Asia, and Latin America.
 We were able to make (as well as better solidify) certain key contacts as well as attain information and opportunities which we believe supports the final phase of the work.
 US expenses related to the final phase of the work are in other categories (like Literature and Internet expenses).

 6. US Feast of Tabernacles’ costs include what the hotel charges for the meeting room and some travel and other expenses.
 This category also includes other US travel, which tends to be low.

 7. Administrative expenses.
-This tends to include a few office supplies, mandatory government fees, and telephone costs.
+This tends to include a few office supplies, mandatory government fees, and some telephone costs.
 My business office does NOT charge the CCOG for use of space, electricity, postal machine use, etc.

 8. Salaries are not paid to leaders in the USA.
 People such as myself, Steve Dupuie, Louis Rubin, Bill Wedekind, James Martenet, and our Spanish language translators like Carlos Aponte and Oscar Leal are also not paid—we all have freely donated our time.
 Nor have we paid wages for their spouses.
 Nor have we funded any retirement nor health insurance plans.

-10. Support for Africa includes paying for ministerial expenses to reach and teach, travel to preach the gospel of the Kingdom of God, printing some literature, certain translation expenses, distributing literature, meeting space assistance, supporting the poor (Galatians 2:10; Romans 12:13; cf. James 2:14-16; Hebrews 13:16; Isaiah 58:7; Proverbs 28:27), including widows and orphans (James 1:27).
+10. Support for Africa and Haiti includes paying for ministerial expenses to reach and teach, travel to preach the gospel of the Kingdom of God, printing some literature, certain translation expenses, distributing literature, meeting space assistance, supporting the poor (Galatians 2:10; Romans 12:13; cf. James 2:14-16; Hebrews 13:16; Isaiah 58:7; Proverbs 28:27, 29:7a), including widows and orphans (James 1:27).
 Roughly 55% of the funds here go for ministerial proclamation, ministerial travel, and building churches.
 The remaining 45% is mainly to support the poor, hungry, etc. The vast majority of our members reside in Africa and many fruits are being produced.
 The Bible is clear that the fulness/full number of the Gentiles must come in before Jesus returns (Romans 11:25; see also What About Romans 11:25 and the Full Number of the Gentiles?) and our spending reflects our seriousness in working to help this get accomplished.
 The results of these efforts continue to bear fruits (cf. Matthew 7:16-20).

 More on our presence in various media can be found at the Continuing Church of God Multimedia page.

 We strongly believe that whatever you send is well spent to support the Philadelphian remnant as we work on Matthew 24:14 and Matthew 28:19-20 while we strive to be ready for the short work (Romans 9:28) and our part in the final phase of the work (e.g. Daniel 11:32; Luke 21:12-17).
+More information about the Philadelphian remnant can be found at: Why is there a Philadelphian remnant of the true Christian Church of God?

 The Continuing Church of God accepts tithes, offerings, and other financial donations.